lee-m9/js/README.md

-# Ja-Ja-Script
+# Jaja-JavaScript
-(JaJa Ding Ding - by fire saga)
+(JaJa Ding Dong - by fire saga)

-Some topics here & some ALGOS there should most probably make ur day
+Some topics here & some ALGOS there should most probably make ur javascript happy